How to Handle Harassment Complaints

 Another thing to keep in mind is what laws or codes may apply to your specific geographic location.

-For example, in the province of Ontario, the Occupational Health and Safety Act lays out guidelines for how to handle harassment complaints.
+For example, in the province of Ontario, the Occupational Health and Safety Act lays out guidelines for how to handle employee harassment complaints.
 Employers are expected to launch an appropriate investigation, and it should be:

 - Prompt: within 90 days unless there are extenuating circumstances.